bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 [^3]: This is computed as the ratio $\frac{4\cdot Seq \cdot D + Seq \cdot U + Seq \cdot D}{4\cdot Seq \cdot D + 3 \cdot Seq \cdot U + Seq \cdot D}$, where $U$ is short-hand for the up-scaling dimension.
 This further reduces to $\frac{5D + U}{5D + 3U}$.
 Since we have $U=c\cdot D$ with $c>2$ in practice, we can simplify this to $\frac{5+c}{5+3c}$, which is lower bounded by $\frac{1}{3}$ in the limit, and upper bounded by $~64\%$ for $c=2$.
 This translates for $35-70\%$ gains per layer as the up-proj dimension gets larger.
 If we assume some more memory optimizations, like overwriting the queries with the outputs and the up-scaled MLP inputs with the gating result (for example), we can reduce the memory requirement to $3 \cdot Seq \cdot D + 2 \cdot Seq \cdot U + Seq \cdot D$.
 Using the same series of calculations we would arrive at a $25-50\%$ gain.

 [^2]: In practice, PyTorch uses its own CUDA memory allocator.
 A simplified way to look at it is that when a tensor frees memory, PyTorch doesn’t immediately return it to the GPU.
-Instead, it holds onto the memory for reuse, reducing the overhead associated with frequent `cudaMalloc` and `cudaFree` calls.
-Therefore, scrips similar to this one might not actually result in increased total memory usage, and will (probably) always use less than $3$ times the memory of `x`, since the `x * scaling` term can be freed after the squaring operation.
+Instead, it holds onto the memory for reuse, reducing the overhead associated with `cudaMalloc` and `cudaFree` calls.
+Therefore, scripts similar to this one might not actually result in increased total memory usage, and will (probably) always use less than $3$ times the memory of `x`, since the `x * scaling` term can be freed after the squaring operation.

 [^1]: Here we should also note that the discussion for warps is also more nuanced, since we skipped talking about warp divergence.